Gkonst1/mapreducer/README.md

 ## Usage
 ------------------------
 ### For Linux:
 > Open a terminal in project's root directory.
 - To start the tool in server mode with the default port: `mapreducer --server <processes>`
 - To start the tool in server mode in specific port: `mapreducer --server <processes> -port <port>`

 > Then open another terminal in project's root directory.
 - To start the tool in client mode with the default port: `mapreducer --client <file>`
 - To start the tool in client mode in specific port: `mapreducer --client <file> -port <port>`

 ### For Windows:
 > Open a terminal in project's root directory.
 - To start the tool in server mode with the default port: `node .\mapreducer --server <processes>`
 - To start the tool in server mode in specific port: `node .\mapreducer --server <processes> -port <port>`

 > Then open another terminal in project's root directory.
 - To start the tool in client mode with the default port: `node .\mapreducer --client <file>`
 - To start the tool in client mode in specific port: `node .\mapreducer --client <file> -port <port>`
 ----------------------------------------------------------------------------------------------------

 ## Arguments:
 ------------------------
--processes: The number of the child processes that the mapreduce tool will create.
+- processes: The number of the child processes that the mapreduce tool will create.
--port     : The port number the server will listen.
-[OPTIONAL] -file     : The text file with the numbers.
+- port     : The port number the server will listen.
+[OPTIONAL]
+- file     : The text file with the numbers.